randallwc/.dotfiles/notes/vim.md

 # NOT FORMATTED

 ```
-"" COMMANDS
+" COMMANDS
-" :ls
+:ls
-" :b [FILESUBSTRING]
+:b [FILESUBSTRING]
-" :find
+:find
-" :edit [file]
+:edit [file]
-" :earlier and :later
+:earlier and :later
-" :reg to see buffers and "np to paste from buffer n
+:reg to see buffers and "np to paste from buffer n
-" :s/old/new/g and :s/old/new/gc (for a prompt)
+:s/old/new/g and :s/old/new/gc (for a prompt)
-" :%s/old/new/g for the whole file
+:%s/old/new/g for the whole file
+:g/pat/d delete pattern
-" :![command]
+:![command]
-" :r !ls
+:r !ls
-" :r [File] reads file into this file
+:r [File] reads file into this file
-" :w [File] write file into this file
+:w [File] write file into this file
-" :w !pbcopy " pipe current buffer into a command
+:w !pbcopy " pipe current buffer into a command
-" :vimgrep pattern %
+:vimgrep pattern %
-" :vimgrep pattern % | copen
+:vimgrep pattern % | copen

-"" KEY COMBOS
+" KEY COMBOS
-"" CONTROL
+" CONTROL
-" ^g show file name
+^g show file name
-" ^n auto complete ^E to select
+^n auto complete ^E to select
-" ^a to increment numbers
+^a to increment numbers
-" ^d for command completion
+^d for command completion
-" c to delete word then enter insert mode
+c to delete word then enter insert mode
-" cc to delete whole line
+cc to delete whole line
-" R to replace text
+R to replace text
 ```